UPBGE/upbge/doc/python_api/rst/bgui/image.rst

    .. attribute:: image_size

-      The size (in pixels) of the currently loaded image, or [0, 0] if an image is not loaded
+      The size (in pixels) of the currently loaded image, or [0, 0] if an image is not loaded.

    .. method:: update_image(img)

-      Changes the image texture
+      Changes the image texture.

       :arg img: The path to the new image.

       :return type: None.